fanoframework/fano-csrf/README.md

 # Fano CSRF Application

-Example web application using which demonstrate how to use CSRF protection in Fano Framework.
+Example web application that demonstrates how to use CSRF protection in Fano Framework.

 This project is generated using [Fano CLI](https://github.com/fanoframework/fano-cli) command line tools to help scaffolding web application using Fano Framework.